Eratosthenes

-Eratosthenes of Cyrene (/ɛrəˈtɒsθəniːz/; Ἐρατοσθένης /el/; c.
+Eratosthenes of Cyrene (/ɛrəˈtɒsθəniːz/ err-ə-TOSS-thə-neez; Ἐρατοσθένης /el/; c.
 276 BC – c.
-195/194 BC) was an Ancient Greek polymath and scholar.
-He was known as a mathematician, geographer, poet, astronomer, and music theorist.
-Eratosthenes later became the chief librarian at the Library of Alexandria.
-His work is comparable to the modern discipline of geography, and he introduced some of its terminology, coining the terms geography and geographer.
+195/194 BC) was an Ancient Greek polymath: a philosopher, scholar, mathematician, geographer, poet, astronomer, and music theorist.
+Eratosthenes eventually became the chief librarian at the Library of Alexandria.
+His work was the precursor to the modern discipline of geography, and he introduced some of its terminology, coining the terms geography and geographer.

-He is best remembered as the first known person to calculate the Earth's circumference, which he did by using the extensive survey results he could access in his role at the Library.
-His calculation was remarkably accurate (his error margin turned out to be less than 1%).
-He was the first to calculate Earth's axial tilt, which similarly proved to have remarkable accuracy.
-He created the first global projection of the world incorporating parallels and meridians based on the available geographic knowledge of his era.
-Eratosthenes was also the founder of scientific chronology; he used Egyptian and Persian records to estimate the dates of the main events of the Trojan War, dating the sack of Troy to 1184 BC.
+He is best remembered as the first known person to calculate the Earth's circumference.
+He was also the first to calculate Earth's axial tilt, which similarly proved to have remarkable accuracy.
+He created the first global projection of the world incorporating parallels and meridians based on the geographic knowledge of his era.
+Eratosthenes was the founder of scientific chronology; he used Egyptian and Persian records to estimate the dates of the main events of the Trojan War, dating the sack of Troy to 1184 BC.
 In number theory, he introduced the sieve of Eratosthenes, an efficient method of identifying prime numbers and composite numbers.

-He was a figure of influence in many fields who tried to understand the complexities of the known world.
-His devotees nicknamed him Pentathlos after the Olympians who were well rounded competitors, for he had proven himself to be knowledgeable in every area of learning.
-Yet, according to an entry in the Suda (a 10th-century encyclopedia), some critics scorned him, calling him Number 2 because he always came in second in all his endeavours.
+His devotees nicknamed him Pentathlos after the Olympians who were well-rounded competitors, for he had proven himself to be knowledgeable in every area of learning.
+Yet, according to an entry in the Suda (a 10th-century Byzantine encyclopedia), some critics scorned him, calling him Beta (Second, or Number 2) because he always came in second in all his endeavors.